paulocgdb/messaging/README.md

 # messaging
-projects about messaging like Kafka
+projects about messaging like Kafka, Rabbit